 Rehab should probably be avoided for:

-Here’s an idea of typical treatment options for Parkhead and the greater Glasgow area:
+Check out the following rough outline of treatment options available for Parkhead and the greater Glasgow area:

 It is only when the person is actually in the rehab clinic that we can know how long he’ll stay since this is the time they can be observed in different scenarios with no drugs and alcohol involved.